 In the Lab:

 After receiving my BSc (Hons) - 1st class in Biological and Biochemical Sciences in the U.K. I embarked on a PhD program at The Paterson Institute for Cancer Research which combined both Molecular and Cell Biology approaches.
 Whilst I enjoyed being in the lab, I realized that my talents lay elsewhere.
 I completed a Masters in Education, spending the next 25 years happily teaching Biology to 11-18 year old students, whilst training lifeguards and CCF recruits (both Army and RAF), providing counseling on work experience and careers, running the girls swimming team and managing a boarding house of 65+, 13 - 18 year old girls (not all at the same time!).
-When my husband accepted a position as a Professor at Georgia Institute of Technology, I moved with him and our son to Atlanta.
-Shortly after an opportunity arose, combining both research and management in the Whiteley lab which I joined in July 2018 as a research scientist/lab manager.
+When my husband accepted a position as a Professor at Georgia Tech, I moved with him and our son to Atlanta.
+Shortly after, an opportunity arose, combining both research and management in the Whiteley lab, which I joined in July 2018 as a research scientist/lab manager.

 Click here for a list of publications from Fran